Kong/docs.konghq.com/app/deck/guides/distributed-configuration.md

+---
-# Distributed configuration for Kong using decK
+title: Distributed Configuration for Kong using decK
+---

-decK can operate on a sub-set of configuration instead of taking care of managing the entire configuration of Kong.
+decK can operate on a subset of configuration instead of taking care of managing the entire configuration of Kong.

-This can be very useful in a variety of scenarios, some examples include:
+This can be very useful in a variety of scenarios.
+For example:

 - Your organization uses a single Kong installation whose configuration is built from multiple teams.
 For example, one team manages the inventory API,